 }

 This way, whoever knows the URL of a web service will see garbled response unless he has a key to decrypt it.
-So save class above in application/listeners then add this line to index.php in the somewhere right before $object->run();:
+So save class above in src/EventListeners then add this line to index.php in the somewhere right before $object->run();:

-$object->addEventListener(Lucinda\STDOUT\EventType::RESPONSE, "EncryptionListener");
+$object->addEventListener(Lucinda\STDOUT\EventType::RESPONSE, Lucinda\STDOUT\EventListeners\EncryptionListener::class);

-Abstract class Lucinda\STDOUT\EventListeners\End listens to events that execute AFTER Lucinda\STDOUT\Response was rendered back to caller.
 A common example is the need to set end time, in order to benchmark duration of handling:

-class EndListener extends Lucinda\STDOUT\EventListeners\Start
+class EndListener extends Lucinda\STDOUT\EventListeners\End

 {